 A Kalkan street © Jack

 The genuine friendliness of Kalkan locals is a welcome change from the hassle experienced in most holiday towns.
-Untouched by mass tourism, Kalkan is small, unspoiled and laid-back, but still has plenty to offer holidaymakers, from beautiful beaches and watersports, to ancient Lycean history and boat cruises.
-Kalkan also boasts the highest number of restaurants and bars per square metre on the Turkish coast, and is renowned for its rooftop wining and dining opportunities.
+Untouched by mass tourism, Kalkan is small, unspoiled and laidback, but still has plenty to offer.

 Kalkan's Thursday market is a great place to pick up souvenirs and mingle with the locals to get a true reflection of Kalkan life.
-Gold and silver jewellery, Turkish kilims (hand-woven rugs) and a traditional blue-coloured glass 'evil eye', said to ward off evil spirits, are the main buys when enjoying a little retail therapy in the streets of Kalkan and many of the shops stay open till at least midnight.
-Another popular purchase is tailor-made suits and other clothing.
+Gold and silver jewellery, Turkish kilims (handwoven rugs), and a traditional blue-coloured glass 'evil eye', said to ward off evil spirits, are the main buys when enjoying a little retail therapy in the streets of Kalkan.
+Many of the shops stay open till at least midnight.
+Other popular purchases are tailor-made suits and other clothing.

 There is a high concentration of restaurants in Kalkan, most of which are peppered around the centre of town.
-There are over 100 restaurants ranging from trendy and market eateries to local lokantas (tavernas) and even rooftop restaurants offering breathtaking views over the harbour and serving a variety of cuisines, including traditional Turkish, locally caught seafood and oodles of Mediterranean favourites, while local meze (similar to tapas), cheese and trout are popular features on restaurant menus.
-There are a number of eateries offering international cuisine, and they come with an international price tag.
+There are over 100 restaurants ranging from trendy and market eateries to local lokantas (tavernas), and even rooftop restaurants which offer breathtaking views over the harbour and serve a variety of cuisines, including traditional Turkish, locally caught seafood, and many classic Mediterranean favourites, while local meze (similar to tapas), cheese, and trout are popular features on restaurant menus.
+There are a number of eateries offering international cuisine, but visitors should note that they come with an international price tag.

 Kalkan can often be packed with British tourists and the main beach is shingle so shoes are advised for beach excursions, although the water depth drops off close to the shore, so travellers won't have to walk over the pebbles for long.